Luminate-D/vector2d-demo/README.md

 To open example, download files and open `index.html` in your browser, move mouse over selected square and see "magic"

 # Installing Vector2D
-Download file `vec2d.js` and put in your folder
+Download file `vec2d.js` and put script tag with it in document head tag
-Put that to document head.
-Must look like:
 ```html
 <html>
     <head>